mh0797/stayontrack/index.md

 ## Results
 Planning results on the proposed scene-attack benchmark.
-Please refer to the [Paper](https://arxiv.org/abs/2306.00605/) for more details.
+Please refer to the <a href="https://arxiv.org/abs/2306.00605">Paper</a> for more details.

 ### Perturbation 1: Single Turn